 Talk To Your Doc

 Get eye exams regularly to rule out eye disorders and prevent potential vision loss, especially if you have been diagnosed with sleep apnea.
-At Clinic for Vision PC in Albertville we encourage you to share your medical history with us so we can better diagnose and treat any eye conditions or ocular diseases you may have, and help you keep your eyes nice and healthy.
+At Clinic for Vision in Albertville we encourage you to share your medical history with us so we can better diagnose and treat any eye conditions or ocular diseases you may have, and help you keep your eyes nice and healthy.

 - A: Sleep apnea occurs when in-part or completely stop breathing when sleeping.
 This causes your lungs to strain harder for oxygen, and makes the brain send signals that jerk your body awake to resume proper breathing.